Word is that 5pm, and no Stace papers at SOS

 A source tells me that 5PM has come and passed, and no Senate race withdrawal papers were filed with the Secretary of State from shameless self-promoter Senator Stace Nelson.

 So..
 I guess that means there will not be a Lt.
-Gov challenge looming tomorrow, since the Secretary of State announced that a with drawl was required prior to running for a constitutional office.
+Gov challenge looming tomorrow, since the Secretary of State announced that a withdrawl was required prior to running for a constitutional office.

 We shall see.